physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial4.rst

 Heart Rate Variability analysis
 ==========

-In this tutorial you will learn how to process data, compute the Heart Rate Variability (HRV) measures and export the computed values.
+In this tutorial you will learn how to compute the Heart Rate Variability (HRV) measures and export the computed values using **PhysioZoo**.
 You will learn how to analyse a single window of defined length and a series of consecutive windows.

 **Introduction**
 ----------------------